 History of the HEART framework

 The concept of the HEART framework is highly prevalent in many industries around the world today, but it all started with Kerry Rodden.
-Now a user experience (UX) specialist at YouTube, Rodden worked at Google at the time and was actually the company’s premier UX researcher back then.
+Now a user experience (UX) specialist at YouTube, Rodden worked at Google at the time and was the company’s premier UX researcher back then.

-He came up with the HEART model to improve the Google UX design team to focus more on the most important user-centered metrics, and to use these metrics to create a better user experience with various Google software offerings.
+He came up with the HEART model to improve the Google UX design team to focus more on the most important user-centered metrics and to use these metrics to create a better user experience with various Google software offerings.

 What is the purpose of the HEART framework?